What colors deliver best on camera, and which ones wash you out?

 In this setting, you should pick out your best-fitting garments, steam and iron them so that you’ll look like you’re ready to kill your meeting.

-When it comes to wearing jewelry and accessories in a video conference, the rule of thumb is to “keep it simple”.
+When it comes to wearing jewelry and accessories in a video chat, the rule of thumb is to “keep it simple”.

 - Flashy Jewelry

 Making a big statement with your accessories is perfectly okay if they’re the subject of your conference.

 However, if they aren’t, you’re better off sticking to simple, classic pieces that don’t remove your true message.

 Of course, there may be instances where you can pull off over-the-top jewelry, especially if it fits your personality so well.